 I first tried plantains when I ate dinner at this out-of-this-world Cuban restaurant in Los Angeles called Versailles.
 They were fried and served on the side with roasted garlic chicken and rice.
 The sweet and savory combination of the plantains with the salty chicken had me hooked!

-Now you can make your own plantains and serve them with chicken, rice, black beans, roasted pork, burgers…get creative!
+Now you can make your own fried plantains and serve them with chicken, rice, black beans, roasted pork, burgers…get creative!
+They go well with my Costa Rican Inspired Breakfast!

 How do I know when my plantains are ripe?